DmitriyNarzyaev/Animation/README.md

 # Wanderer game
-You can start this game by clicking on the link https://dmitriynarzyaev.github.io/Wanderer/
+You can start this by clicking on the link https://dmitriynarzyaev.github.io/Animation/

 ## Deployment
 * Download and install Node.js and npm (https://www.npmjs.com/get-npm)